privacygmail cleanupemail security

 • Handling sensitive emails (legal, medical, financial, confidential)

-• Maximum privacy protection without compromise
+• Maximum privacy with no trade-off

 • Users in regulated industries

-• Anyone concerned about data breaches
+• Anyone worried about data breaches

 Pricing: Free tier (full unsubscribe functionality), Pro at $1.89/month